Frequently Asked Questions About Your Legal Case

 You also can determine the correct courtroom by checking the scrolling screens outside of Room 1000 of the Wake County Justice Center and looking for the Defendant’s last name.

-You also should call (919-526-7545) or text (919-423-2752) to let Chris know that you have arrived.
+You also should text 919-526-7545 to let us know that you have arrived in court.

 Since he almost always has cases set in multiple courtrooms each session, he will have to move from one courtroom to the next as he handles his client’s cases.
 Some courtrooms take priority over other courtrooms, and he is therefore supposed to go to the higher priority courtrooms first.
-There are also many other factors that affect which courtroom’s cases he will handle first, such as who checked in with him first, who is in court for the first time, which cases involve outside witnesses, which clients are in custody, and which courtroom is the busiest.
+There are also many other factors that affect which courtroom’s cases he will handle first, such as who checked in with him, who is in court for the first time, which cases involve outside witnesses, which clients are in custody, and which courtroom is the busiest.
 He often will have judges and Assistant District Attorneys calling him to specific courtrooms to handle certain cases as well.

 Chris’s clients are often nervous about having to talk in court, but generally, Chris does all the talking, which is why you hired him.
 There are times, however, when his clients may have to answer some simple questions, such as, “Who is your attorney?” or “Do you understand the terms of your deferral?”
 There also are times when his clients offering a sincere apology or explaining the situation to the judge may make a significant difference in the outcome of the case.
 Although you never will be required to say anything, Chris will let you know if he thinks it will help, and he will always be there to chime in at the appropriate time if needed.

-You can use the following this link to pay the court costs, fines, and fees in your case: www3.nccourts.org/onlinepayments/menu.sp.
 The court’s website accepts credit and debit cards.
-The only information that you need is the file number for your case, which you can obtain by calling our office, checking the case details we sent you, or calling the Clerk of Superior Court at 919-792-4000.
+The only information that you need is the case number for your case, which you can obtain by calling our office, checking the case details we sent you, or calling the Wake County Clerk of Superior Court at 919-792-4000.
+If your case is another county, please call that county’s Clerk of Superior Court office.
+Telephone numbers of each office can be found via this link: https://www.nccourts.gov/locations.
+Click on your county and then on the county page click on Contact Directory.

 Contact Us